MalekZoghlami/ds_salary_proj/README.md

 ## Data Cleaning

 After scraping the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-Parsed numeric data out of salary
+*Parsed numeric data out of salary
-Removed rows without salary
+*Removed rows without salary
-Parsed rating out of company text
+*Parsed rating out of company text
-Made a new column for company state
+*Made a new column for company state
-Transformed founded date into age of company
+*Transformed founded date into age of company
-Made columns for if different skills were listed in the job description:
+*Made columns for if different skills were listed in the job description:
-Python
-R
-Excel
-AWS
-Spark
+*Python
+*Excel
+*AWS
+*Spark
-Column for simplified job title and Seniority
+*Column for simplified job title and Seniority
-Column for description length
+*Column for description length

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.